rangari-rani/academic-projects-mca/dijkstra-path-visualizer/README.md

 ## 📚 About This Project

-Originally built during MCA (2022), this grid-based visualizer brings Dijkstra’s algorithm to life—showing how it navigates nodes, avoids walls, and finds the shortest path.
+Originally built during MCA, this grid-based visualizer brings Dijkstra’s algorithm to life—showing how it navigates nodes, avoids walls, and finds the shortest path.

 While simple in scope, it reflects strong fundamentals in:
 - Pathfinding logic and algorithmic thinking